oneapi-src/oneDPL/documentation/library_guide/overview.rst

 The |onedpl_long| (|onedpl_short|) is implemented in accordance with the `oneDPL Specification <https://spec.oneapi.com/versions/latest/elements/oneDPL/source/index.html>`_.

-To support heterogeneity, |onedpl_short| works with the SYCL* API.
+To support heterogeneity, |onedpl_short| works with the DPC++ API.
 More information can be found in the `DPC++ Specification <https://spec.oneapi.com/versions/latest/elements/dpcpp/source/index.html#dpc>`_.

 Before You Begin